rishabh-mondal/kdd24_brick_kilns/rebuttal.md

 > While the experiments are extensive, they lack insightful conclusions, seemingly yielding similar results to any CV-related method.
 I would like to see innovation in the proposed solutions, as well as unique methodologies for addressing the issue.
 I would expect to see a discussion on the correlation between density-based strategies and air pollution, as this is a key factor supporting the motivation of this paper.
 As a system intended for practical implementation, it should indeed incorporate additional considerations related to air pollution.
 These may include factors such as the scale of brick kiln, historical emissions of pollutants and prevailing wind patterns.
 Integrating such contextual information can enhance the system's effectiveness in accurately assessing the impact of brick kiln activities on air quality and facilitating targeted mitigation efforts.

 We have now included the following points in the overall response among others:
 * We estimate the emission factors from brick kilns from [[Guttikunda et al., 2012](https://link.springer.com/article/10.1007/s11869-012-0187-2)] and estimate the emissions from brick kilns in the region of study.
-We also show that if all FCBK kilns are converted to Zigzag, the emissions will be reduced by 16% and if all kilns are converted to Hoffman kilns, the emissions will be reduced by 86%.
+We also show that if all FCBK kilns are converted to Zigzag, the emissions will be reduced by 16% and if all kilns are converted to Hoffmann kilns, the emissions will be reduced by 86%.
 Please refer to the tables [here](https://github.com/rishabh-mondal/kdd24_brick_kilns/blob/main/rebuttal.md#estimation-of-emissions).

 * We have run a Chemical Transport Model (CTM), [WRF-CAMx](https://www.camx.com/) over the Delhi-NCR region for Nov-Dec 2023 with the help of an air quality expert and found that brick kilns contribute 8% of PM2.5 pollution in the region for this period.
 Please refer to the plot [here](https://github.com/rishabh-mondal/kdd24_brick_kilns/blob/main/rebuttal.md#contribution-of-brick-kilns-to-pm25-pollution-in-delhi-ncr).